 Walking

-Osteopaths recommend brisk walking at least one hour every day for chronic tailbone pain or coccydynia.
-Walking relaxes the spasms that build up around the coccyx.
+Osteopaths recommend brisk walking at least one hour every day for chronic coccydynia.
+Walking relaxes the tension that is built up around the coccyx.

 Swimming